investindex/Vocab/README.md

 # Vocabulary and further resources

-The website [Portfolio Visualizer](https://www.portfoliovisualizer.com/backtest-asset-class-allocation) provides an effortless means of backtesting various asset class allocations.
-For example, you can compare the returns of small cap value stocks vs. a cap-weighted index since 1972.

 For a book with concise coverage of the essentials of personal finance, read _The Index Card_ by Helaine Olen and Harold Pollack.

 Preet Banerjee’s YouTube channel has a series of videos which explain investing step by step in basic terms, and the first one is [here](https://www.youtube.com/watch?v=Arz_9WX-pn0&ab_channel=PreetBanerjee).